Salkantay Trek 4 days

 Later that night, we will be meeting to raise a toast for successfully conquering the Salkantay Trek.
 Our guide will be briefing you on the following day’s itinerary.

-Highlight of your trip to Peru!
+Highlight of your trip in the salkantay trek 4 days!

 Early in the morning, we will be boarding the tourist bus for a thirty minutes ride up the hill to visit Machu Picchu.